Chocolate Peppermint Bark

 Instructions

-- In a microwave safe bowl, melt the dark chocolate until it is smooth and glossy in 30 second intervals for 2-3 minutes, stirring after each interval.
+- In a microwave-safe bowl, melt the dark chocolate until smooth and glossy, in 30-second intervals for 2–3 minutes, stirring after each interval.
 Pour the melted dark chocolate on the parchment paper and use a rubber spatula to spread it out evenly.
 Refrigerate until it sets, about 30 minutes.

-- In another microwave safe bowl, melt the white chocolate until it is smooth and glossy, in 30 second intervals for 2-3 minutes, stirring after each interval.
-Stir in half of the crushed pepper candy into the white chocolate.
-Pour the white chocolate on top of the solid dark chocolate and spread out evenly on top of the dark chocolate layer.
-Sprinkle the remaining peppermint on top.
+- In another microwave-safe bowl, melt the white chocolate until smooth and glossy, in 30-second intervals for 2–3 minutes, stirring after each interval.
+Stir in half of the crushed peppermint candy and the peppermint extract, if using.
+Pour the white chocolate on top of the solid dark chocolate and spread it out evenly.
+Sprinkle the remaining crushed peppermint candy on top.

 Notes